Keariph/FileToData/README.md

-# XMLToData
+# FileToData

 ## Description
-The console app for reading data from an XML file and saving it to the database.
+The console app reads data from a file such as XML and saves it in the database.
 Used technologies:

 - Visual Studio 2022